Best WordPress Heatmap Plugins and Tools

 Heatmap for WordPress is a real time analytics and mouse-tracking plugin.
 It provides easy-to-read color overlays for your site so you can understand where your trouble spots are, and quickly see where your content needs improving.

-Unfortunately, while there are free plans available, they’re limited to one website and five pages per user.
+Unfortunately, while there are free plans available, they’re limited to one website and five pages per user session.
 Chances are that won’t give you much data to work with.
 Paid plans start at $100 per month.